Mon–Fri 8AM–5PM · Sat 9AM–1PM | The Valley, Anguilla, BWI

 Yes.
 A building permit is required from the relevant Anguilla authority before construction can begin.
 LTD Agency assists with the permit application process, including submission of plans and coordination with the relevant departments.
 We factor permit timelines into every project schedule.

-When your project requires imported building materials — structural steel, fixtures, finishes, machinery — our customs team clears them through ARS and our trucks deliver them to your site.
+When your project requires imported building materials — structural steel, fixtures, finishes, machinery — our customs team clears them and our trucks deliver them to your site.
 This eliminates the need for a separate freight broker and trucking company, reduces delays at Road Bay, and keeps your project on schedule.

 Yes.
 We handle renovations and extensions of all sizes — from a single room to a full property overhaul.
 We assess every project on its own merits and provide a detailed scope and cost estimate before any work begins.